Moscow Domodedovo Airport: History

 In 2003, the airport began an expansion program designed to obtain approval for wide-body aircraft operations.
 The runway, taxiways, and parking areas were enlarged and strengthened.
 In March 2009, it was announced that the approval had been granted, making Domodedovo Airport the first airport in Russia approved for new large aircraft (NLA) operations such as the Airbus A380.
 The approval signifies that its operations areas comply with size and strength requirements of ICAO Category F standards.
-The airport has ILS category III A status.

-Domodedovo Airport has been the focus of two terrorist-related incidents.
-In 2004, Muslim suicide bombers managed to pass airport security, board two passenger planes, and carry out the bombings after departure from Domodedovo.
-Despite the heightened security measures taken after this incident, another suicide bomber attack occurred on 24 January 2011, when an Islamist militant entered the terminal building and detonated a bomb in the arrival hall.
-As a result, mandatory screening and pat-down practices have been introduced at the airport terminal entrances.